Modelling-ABC by Wilfried Eck

 Simulating fabric covering is easily done: Trace the outlines of the fictional ribs on the insides of the plastic part with a pencil, place this on cardboard (or a magazine) and with slight pressure trace the "rib lines" with a ball pen.
 In effect there should be a slight ridge on the outer side.
 This is sufficient, for the real fabric covering was taut and not wavy.

 Same goes for the wheels.
-They can be drilled from plastic blocks.
+They can be drilled from plastic blocks (laminated thinner parts if necessary).
 Another way would be to heat a length of plastic sprue, bend it around a rod of appropriate diameter, cut through where both ends overlap, and after bending to meet both ends, cement the ends together.
 The hubs have to be formed/drilled from scrap plastic. - But here again checking the spares box could save some work.

 Airscrews/propellers are easy: Take a narrow strip of plastic approximately the thickness of the prop foot.
 Heat it over a candle on both sides till it gets sloppy, take it aside and wait for one or two seconds and then pull it apart at both ends steadily with a slight twisting motion (prop blades have more incidence at the root than at the tips).
 Now you have a part which is thinner in the middle and thicker on the outsides.
 With a cut in the middle you get two parts to start with.
 Trace and cut out the desired outline of the prop blade to be, sand it to get an aerofoil profile and a circular diameter at the foot.
 Fasten these parts into predrilled holes in the hub (to place the hub on a templete showing the correct angles helps a lot to get equal distances between the prop tips).